shrinil-thakkar/File-Transfer-via-QR-code/README.md

 1. Select a file on your local computer.

-2. Create a simple http server from your local computer Run on command line : python -m SimpleHTTPServer <port>  //port eg.8000
+2. Create a simple http server from your local computer.
+    Run on command line : python -m SimpleHTTPServer <port>  //port eg.8000

     This will create a localhost on port 8000 (http://localhost:8000)